theparticleman/kids-code-katas/kata-2.md

 Now, go back to Windows Terminal.
 Type the command `cd Test` and press enter to tell Windows Terminal to look inside the new directory you just created.

-Now type `Set-Content test.txt "My name is Jon"` and press enter.
+Now type `Set-Content test.txt "My name is Jon"` (making sure to include the double quote characters `"`) and press enter.
 But instead of "Jon", put your name.
 This command will tell Windows Terminal to make a new file named "test.txt" and to put the text "My name is Jon" (or whatever your name is) inside that file.
 To make sure the file got created, type `ls` and press enter.
 All those commands together should look something like this.

 ![Create file](create-file.png)